 Those new to online instruction will need to adapt their best practices to engage students in online learning environments.
 Instructors who adopt the best practices outlined below will help guarantee high-quality learning experiences for university students that reflect an institution’s commitment to academic excellence.
-This guide to best practices for online instructors will be valuable to any online instructor for higher ed courses.

-Institutions with established online graduate programs usually have their own prescribed guidelines for best practices in an online class.
+Institutions with established online programs usually have their own prescribed guidelines for best practices in an online class.
 Oftentimes, online course instructors are required to accept and meet these guidelines.
 Instructors who do not accept or who inconsistently meet the university’s expectations may not be offered contracts in the future.
 So, one of the most important places to begin as a new instructor is with the very guidelines of the institution.
 You must be familiar with them and what is expected of you.

-One of the most important best practices for online instructors is to be present.
 Instructor presence is the most vital of all online teaching practices.
 In a “traditional” classroom, you are seeing and visiting with students at regular intervals.
 This, however, can be absent in a virtual classroom.
 You must account for the change in dynamic between you and your online learners.

 According to students, the best online faculty are those who are “present” multiple times per week, and ideally are present daily.
 Consistent and thoughtful presence shows your students that you care about their questions and concerns.
 Presence also shows your willingness to mentor, challenge, and guide their learning experience.
 Use tools like announcements, discussion forum postings, and email to communicate with students regularly.